semillakan6/brikwars-statcard-gen/README.md

 # Brikwars 2023 Statcard Generator
-An updated version of 2010's BrikWars statcard generator by westnordost (<a href="https://www.westnordost.de/statcard/">&gt;&gt;&gt; Check it out! &lt;&lt;&lt;</a>), almost completely redone to keep it up to date with the current ruleset.
+An fully portable and updated version of 2010's BrikWars statcard generator by westnordost (<a href="https://www.westnordost.de/statcard/">&gt;&gt;&gt; Original Version &lt;&lt;&lt;</a>), almost completely redone to keep it up to date with the current ruleset.

+To download the new version go to the <a href="https://github.com/semillakan6/brikwars-statcard-gen/releases">releases</a> tab

 BrikWars is copyright ©1995-2024 Mike Rayhawk.
 For more information and the complete rules, please visit <a href="https://www.brikwars.com">https://www.brikwars.com</a>.